DataSignInc/react-native-did-siop/README.md

 ## Limitation / Future Tasks

 - We do not support JWE both for ID tokens and SIOP requests.
-- Currently we only support `secp256k1` ECC keys.
-RP can use other types of keys.
 - You need to choose personas based solely on the `client_id` of RP.
 Other parameters from RP are handled internally and kept private in this library.
 - Some parameter validations are omitted.
 These are:
   - Asserting `jwks` in `registration` parameter contains `iss` in request objects.